 The health records we use may be electronic, on paper or a mixture of both, and we use a combination of working practices and technology to ensure that your information is kept confidential and secure.
 Your records are backed up securely in line with NHS standard procedures.
 We ensure that the information we hold is kept in secure locations, is protected by appropriate security and access is restricted to authorised personnel.

 We also make sure external data processors that support us are legally and contractually bound to operate.
-Before they begin any work they have to provide evidence in the form of a Data Security Policy, that adequate security arrangements are in place to protect patients.
+Before they begin any work they have to provide assurance that adequate security arrangements are in place to protect patient information.

-We are committed to protecting your privacy and will only use information collected lawfully in accordance with:
+We are committed to protecting your privacy and will only use information collected lawfully in accordance with all applicable legislation including the:

 General Data Protection Regulation

-Data Protection Legislation
+Data Protection Act 2018

 Human Rights Act